This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Lightly grease the inside of the slow cooker/crock pot with cooking spray; set aside.
+- Prep.
+Lightly grease the inside of the slow cooker/crock pot with cooking spray and set aside.

-- In a large mixing bowl combine eggs, milk, parmesan, salt, black pepper, Italian Seasoning, garlic powder and chili powder; using a whisk, beat the egg mixture until thoroughly combined.
+- Prepare the eggs.
+In a large mixing bowl, combine the eggs, milk, parmesan, salt, black pepper, Italian Seasoning, garlic powder, and chili powder; using a whisk, beat the egg mixture until thoroughly combined.

-- Add broccoli florets, diced peppers, chopped onions, and garlic to the insert of your slow cooker; stir in the prepared egg-mixture.
+- Mix in the vegetables.
+Add broccoli florets, diced peppers, chopped onions, and garlic to the insert of your slow cooker; stir in the prepared egg mixture.

-- Cover and cook on HIGH for 2 hours.
-Start checking at 1 hour 30 minutes for doneness.
-Omelette is done when eggs are set.
+- Cook.
+Cover the slow cooker and cook the eggs on HIGH for 2 hours.
+Start checking at 1 hour and 30 minutes for doneness.
+The omelette is done when the eggs are set.
 You can also cook it on LOW for 3 to 3.5 hours.

-- Sprinkle with cheese and cover; let stand 2 to 3 minutes or until cheese is melted.
+- Melt the cheese.
+Remove the cover, sprinkle the top with cheese, and cover again; let stand for 2 to 3 minutes, or until the cheese is melted.

 Nutrition